MIND BODY SOUL HERE & NOW

 If your direction is unclear, everything becomes scattered.
 If your direction is clear, everything starts to align.

 This is not about feeling.
-It’s about choosing.
+It is about choosing and staying aligned with what matters.

 Most people don’t choose a direction.

 They drift.
 They follow what feels right in the moment.
-They react to what’s in front of them.
+They react to what is in front of them.

 Virtues Shape Direction